SAP co-founder Klaus Tschira dies

-FRANKFURT Klaus Tschira, one of the co-founders of European software giant SAP (SAPG.DE), has died unexpectedly at the age of 74, his foundation said on Tuesday.
+FRANKFURT Klaus Tschira, one of the co-founders of European software giant SAP, has died unexpectedly at the age of 74, his foundation said on Tuesday.

 The German business software company began by developing software that could process data in real time rather than overnight in batches, and went public in 1988.